maksspace/audioteejs/README.md

 ## Best practices

 - Always specify a sample rate.
-Tell AudioTee what you want, rather than having to parse the `metadata` message to see what you got by default
+Tell AudioTee what you want, rather than having to parse the `metadata` message to see what you got from the output device
 - Specifying _any_ sample rate automatically switches encoding to use 16-bit signed integers, which is half the byte size compared to the 32-bit float the stream probably uses natively
 - You'll probably need to specify a different `chunkDuration` depending on your use case.
 For example, some ASRs are quite particular about the exact length of each chunk they expect to process.